RepusNamuh/webscrape/README.md

     If your internet is slow and you set it to 2 for example, you will be unable to scrape the data off the website.
 So you can increase it until to feel comfortable Or, you can get faster internet.

-# What is Changable in the .txt and .csv files.
-You can change Whatever you want, just not the .csv files,

-## frequency.txt
-For frequency, the first number is the date interval you want the program to automatically run at, while the second number is the hour in the format from 00:00 to 23:59
-## faultypath.txt and webpath2.txt
-You can do whatever you want with the former, while for the latter, you can change wait tolerance for url retrieval, whatever url you want beside that (invalid url will not return results)
-## scraperesult.csv
-DO NOT CHANGE ANYTHING ON THIS FILE,